sortiz4/reviso/README.md

 Once these requirements have been met, simply clone the repository and execute `gradle build`.
 An executable `jar` will be created under `./build/libs/`.
+Binary assets, such as icons, are not included.

 ## Usage
 Before starting, you must enter the directory containing the files you would